Tanishqua-Simform/fastapi/readme.md

 I wanted to have a change of mind, so i solved a LeetCode question on DFS - [PathSum](https://leetcode.com/problems/path-sum/description/)

 So that's it for today.
 See you on Monday.
 Bye!

+##### Dt.
+5 May, 2025.

+Today, I have completed brief overview for all topics given on LMS.
+You can find the link to [ChatGPT](https://chatgpt.com/share/6814c713-84f8-8008-9730-b34d6798c90c) here.

+Later, I implemented JWT authentication and authorization as well as password hashing for security.
+[JWT-Auth](/JWT_Auth/)

+I have also solved a problem on DP on Leetcode - [House Robber](https://leetcode.com/problems/house-robber/description/)

+It was quite stormy today, such a lovely atmosphere.
+It saved us from the scorching heat of May.

+That's it for today.
+See you tomorrow.
+Bye!